 The investigating detectives soon discover that uncannily similar murders are taking place all over the country.
 As the bodies pile up, the detectives seek answers from a local root doctor, who has been documenting every lynching in the country for years.

-Read more extracts from this year’s longlisted titles here.
+Read more extracts from this year’s shortlisted and longlisted titles here.

 Money, Mississippi, looks exactly like it sounds.
 Named in that persistent Southern tradition of irony and with the attendant tradition of nescience, the name becomes slightly sad, a marker of self-conscious ignorance that might as well be embraced because, let’s face it, it isn’t going away.